 Axert® (almotriptan malate)

 Axert® (almotriptan malate) is a selective 5-HT1B/1D receptor agonist (triptan) indicated for the acute treatment of migraine, with or without aura, in adults who have a clear migraine diagnosis.
 Axert does have an indication for children 12-17 for migraine headache pain.
 It is taken by mouth for the relief of migraine severity, from moderate or severe pain to mild or no pain.

 Axert generally works within 2 hours.
 It is intended to reduce acute migraine symptoms, as it will only treat a migraine that has already begun.
 It should not to be used as prophylactic therapy to prevent the onset of migraine.

 Overuse of acute migraine drugs can cause medication overuse headaches.
-Overuse is considered dosing on more than 4 days per month for 3 months or longer.
+Overuse is considered dosing on 10 or more days per month for 3 months or longer.
 Symptoms of overuse may need to be treated and detoxification from migraine medications may be required.

 What are the ingredients in Axert?